oshaughnessy/maysl.soccer/_pages/coaches.md

 #### Lead Limits

 The league expects its coaches to teach proper sportsmanship to players.
-Coaches of teams leading by a margin of three goals are expected to incorporate changes into the game to better level the playing field.
-All efforts must be made to keep a margin of victory to never more than five goals.
+When a team is leading by a margin of 3 goals, the coach should incorporate changes into the game to actively level the playing field.
+All efforts must be made to keep a margin of victory to never more than 5 goals.

 Examples of actions that could be taken include: